 - The bronze and gold ring money may even be a Bronze Age cultural artefact

-- Evidence suggests that it may have remained in use as a ‘proto-currency’ until well into the Late Iron Age
+- Evidence suggests that it may have remained in use as a ‘proto-currency’ (a store of wealth) until well into the Late Iron Age

-- Given the dearth of Iron Age sites in Ireland, Irish ring money may be attributed to the Bronze Age there
+- Given the dearth of Iron Age sites in Ireland, Irish ring money may be attributed to the Bronze Age in Ireland

 There are, however, certain types of so-called ‘ring money’ that have been dated into the Celtic era and these are not restricted to gold.
-Many archaeologists and historians believe that ring money made from ‘bronze, of silver, and of gold’ was used by the Celts in trade from Ireland to the Danube region.
-However, the dating of Celtic ring money is uncertain.
+Many archaeologists and historians believe that ring money made from ‘bronze’ was used by the Celts in trade from Ireland to the Danube region.
+However, the dating of of this Celtic ring money is still not certain.

 The later, bronze rings, do display a more regular weight, shape and appearance, leading to claims that they are all multiples of a standard unit, indicating a uniform principle regulated their size, i.e. their use as a ‘proto-currency’.

 - Bronze rings have been found in quite large hoards

-- The current concensus of opinion is that this suggests that they were used as a ‘proto-currency’
+- The current concensus of opinion is that this suggests that they were used as a form of ‘proto-currency’

 There are a lot of traders on eBay describing their small bronze and copper rings as Celtic ‘ring money’

-- These items have little or no provenance and could be as late as Late Medieval in origin – over a thousand years since the end of the Celtic period
+- These items have little or no provenance and could be as recent as the end of the Medieval in origin – over a thousand years since the end of the Celtic period

 - Be careful !